 Carlos Osvaldo Cortez recognizes that diversity enriches educational institutions and students with exposure to diverse perspectives can develop more cognitive tools for understanding new ideas and resolving problems.
 To this end, Carlos has chosen to primarily work with underserved, ethnically diverse student populations that hail from low-income communities.

-As the president of San Diego College of Continuing Education (SDCCE) in San Diego, California, Carlos Osvaldo Cortez, Ph.D. serves over 40,000 students every year across seven different campuses and over 200 off-site locations.
+As the Chancellor of the San Diego Community College District in California, Carlos Osvaldo Cortez, Ph.D. serves over 40,000 students every year across seven different campuses and over 200 off-site locations.
 SDCE is one of four divisions of the San Diego Community College District, which is the seventh-largest community college system in the United States of America, and SDCE is also the eleventh largest institution in the California Community College System out of 116 different institutions.
 In addition to his role as president, Carlos holds adjunct faculty positions at John Hopkins University, New York University, and the University of California, Berkeley.

 Carlos Osvaldo Cortez recognizes that diversity enriches educational institutions and students with exposure to diverse perspectives can develop more cognitive tools for understanding new ideas and resolving problems.
 To this end, Carlos has chosen to primarily work with underserved, ethnically diverse student populations that hail from low-income communities.
 Carlos understands that policy and finance reform is a must in order to better serve these groups and has been a firm advocate for them as a member of several state and federal level legislative task forces, such as the California League of Community College’s Advisory Committee on Legislation and the Noncredit Coalition.
 Carlos feels he has a duty to work toward urban education reform in order to better educate and serve ethnically diverse students and provide them with the resources they need and deserve to succeed in life.